hantsy/vertx-sandbox/docs/rest.md

 Leave others options as they are, it will use the default values, then hit  **Generate Project** button to generate the project into an archive for downloading.

-Download the archive, and extract the files into local disc, and import into your IDEs, eg. Intellij IDEA.
+Download the project archive, and extract the files into local disc, and import into your IDEs, eg. Intellij IDEA.

-Open the *pom.xml*,  as you see.
-It uses the `maven-shade-plugin` to package the built results into a fat jar, and  the *Main-Class* is the Vertx built-in `io.vertx.core.Launcher`.
+Open the *pom.xml*.
+As you see, it uses `maven-shade-plugin` to package the built results into a fat jar, and  the *Main-Class* is the Vertx built-in `io.vertx.core.Launcher`.
 When running the application via `java -jar target\xxx.jar` , it will use the `Launcher` to deploy the declared `MainVerticle` .
 A `Verticle` is a Vertx specific deployment unit to group  the resources, such as Network, HTTP, etc.

 Let's move to the `MainVerticle` class.